Peter of Castile: Wars with Aragon

 War of Peter The Cruel in Castile.The illustrated history of the world for the English people.
 Painting of 1884.

-From 1356 to 1366, Peter engaged in constant wars with Aragon in the "War of the Two Peters", in which he showed neither ability nor skill in his support of his English ally or Castilian interests in the Mediterranean against the French and Aragonese.
-The king of Aragon then supported Peter's bastard brothers against him.
+From 1356 to 1366, Peter engaged in constant wars with Aragon in the "War of the Two Peters".
+The Catholic Church’s French pope in Avignon, responded to the multiple pleas to have the border war cease.
+France and Aragon had been losing valuable lands and men to Castile.
+Pope Innocent VI played peacemaker, using his authority with a papal legate.
+He sent Cardinal Guillaume to discuss a truce, stopping the war for one year between the two Catholic kings named Pedro.
+The king of Aragon supported Peter's bastard brothers against him.
 It was during this period that Peter perpetrated the series of murders which made him notorious.

-In 1366 began the calamitous Castilian Civil War, which would see him dethroned.
+In 1366 began the calamitous Castilian Civil War, at the end of the War of Two Peters (Pedros) which would see him dethroned.
 He was assailed by his bastard brother Henry of Trastámara at the head of a host of soldiers of fortune, including Bertrand du Guesclin and Hugh Calveley, and abandoned the kingdom without daring to give battle, after retreating several times (first from Burgos, then from Toledo, and lastly from Seville) in the face of the oncoming armies.
-Peter fled with his treasury to Portugal, where he was coldly received by his uncle, King Peter I of Portugal, and thence to Galicia, in the northern Iberian Peninsula, where he ordered the murder of Suero, the archbishop of Santiago, and the dean, Peralvarez.
+Peter fled with his treasury to Portugal, where he was coldly received by his uncle, King Peter I of Portugal, and thence to Galicia, in the northern Iberian Peninsula, where he ordered the murder of Suero Gómez de Toledo, the archbishop of Santiago, and the dean, Peralvarez.

 The Battle of Nájera in a 15th-century manuscript (Peter and the English are on the left).